tonytvo/blog-generator/content/blog/atomic-habits/index.md

 ## The Truth About Talent (When Genes Matter and When They Don’t)

 - Habits are easier when they align with your natural abilities.
-  - “Pick the right habit and progress is easy.
-Pick the wrong habit and life is a struggle.” – James Clear
+  - “Pick the right habit, and progress is easy.
+Pick the wrong habit, and life is a struggle.” – James Clear
   - Why try to swim against the current?
     - Go with the flow and practice non-action (Tao Te Ching).
   - “Find something that looks like work to others, but it feels like play to you.” – Naval Ravikant